Internectio/Locuscraft/README.md

 * **A Privacy Policy.** This is important and I know nothing about writing a privacy policy.
 * **Spreading the word.** This is what I'm working on now!
 If you know any online communities or other outlets we could share this with, please do so or let me know!

-Finally, if anyone is interested I have answered a short [https://github.com/Zachcraft/Locuscraft/issues/2](site planning questionaire).
+Finally, if anyone is interested I have answered a short [site planning questionaire](https://github.com/Zachcraft/Locuscraft/issues/2).
 It seemed a bit redundant so I decided to link it rather than write it up in this readme.

 # Locuscraft Site Map